miho/JavaOne2013/README.md

 ## Running The Subprojects

-Each subproject can be executed separately by calling `./gradlew run` in the corresponding subdirectory.
+The `PlotFunction2D` and `PlotFunction3D` subprojects can be executed separately by calling `./gradlew run` in the corresponding subdirectory.

 ## Contributions